kartikgt/AST-DS-intern/README.md

 # Enriching Billing Price Transparency Data

 Insurance companies are now required to publish their rates for the various procedures they cover.
-In order to make this published data usable for analysts, we are enriching these data with addtional external sources.
+In order to make this resource usable for analysts, we are enriching these data with addtional external sources.
 This repo contains some code for getting supplemental data on billing codes and merging it on to the innetwork rates file.